SongdiZhao/SongdiZhao.github.io/lithium.md

 ## Modelling

-To analyze the scarcity of lithium brine sources and classify lithium deposits, we used a supervised machine learning approach.
+To analyze the scarcity of lithium brine sources and classify lithium deposits, a supervised machine learning approach was deployed.
 The dataset from the USGS National Produced Waters Geochemical Database provided a variety of features such as TDS, pH, depth, latitude, and longitude, which are highly relevant for understanding the nature of lithium sources.
 A Random Forest Classifier was chosen for its robustness to overfitting, interpretability, and ability to handle mixed types of data.

 The model was trained to classify lithium deposits as brine or non-brine based on labeled data.
 Labels were generated using domain knowledge, with geological formations containing keywords like "Brine," "Aquifer," or "Smackover" marked as brine sources.
 Features were carefully selected and preprocessed to ensure relevance and completeness, with missing values imputed using median values.
 The Random Forest Classifier was then optimized for performance using a grid search to fine-tune hyperparameters such as the number of estimators and maximum tree depth.

-Below is an example of the machine learning code used to develop and train the model:
+Below is an example code for the machine learning to develop and train the model:

 ```python
 from sklearn.ensemble import RandomForestClassifier